 骂 (罵) mà: 4th tone, to scold (verb)

 吗 (嗎) ma: neutral tone, yes/no question ending (particle)

-Japanese, in any case, has a lot more straightforward framework: a lot of sounds can have up to 3 distinct implications, contingent upon which syllable is focused (first syllable, second syllable, or accentless).
-The word はし (hashi) can be rendered in Kanji (Sinograms), contingent upon the compliment, as pursues (it will obviously contrast contingent upon the locale also, yet we’ll be taking a gander at the standard Tokyo discourse here):
+In any case, Japanese has a lot of simpler system: a lot of sounds can have up to 3 different meanings, contingent upon which syllable is focused (first syllable, second syllable, or accent-less).
+For example the word はし (hashi) that can be rendered in Kanji (Sinograms), depending on the accent, (it will obviously contrast on the region as well, yet we’ll be talking inthe standard Japanese speech below):

 箸 (chopsticks) — accent on the 1st syllable: /haꜜsi/ háɕì